Datong Bridge station

-Datong Bridge Station is an underground metro station of Line 2 and Line 3 in Ningbo, Zhejiang, China.
+Datong Bridge (大通桥) is an underground metro station of Line 2 and Line 3 in Ningbo, Zhejiang, China.
 It situates on the crossing of Qingyun Road and Jintang Road.
 Construction of the station started in late 2010 and opened to service in September 26, 2015.
 In June 2019, Datong Bridge Station became a transfer station between Line 2 and Line 3.

 Exits

 Datong Bridge Station has 4 exits.